Queen's Park F.C.: Promotions and relegations

-Billy Stark

 Billy Stark was installed as Kenny Brannigan's replacement in August 2004 and the season ended with Queen's in 4th place.
 Inconsistency prevented Queen's from reaching the first ever play-offs the following season but in 2006–07 the Spiders were promoted.
 Not unlike the successful side of 1981, there were few veterans, and the team mostly consisted of young players with little or no experience of football away from Queen's Park.
 In August 2006, Queen's defeated SPL side Aberdeen in a League Cup penalty shoot-out to record one of their greatest ever victories.
 League form dramatically improved after the New Year as only one home match was lost in the second half of the season.
 Queen's went on a run of eight consecutive victories, during which goalkeeper David Crawford set a new club record by keeping seven successive shut-outs.
 Queen's finished 3rd in the league, acquiring only one less point than the side which had won the Championship 7 years earlier.
 Promotion was achieved via the play-offs.
 Queen's defeated Arbroath in the semi-finals 4–1 on aggregate and then East Fife in the final 7–2 on aggregate.
 Richard Sinclair and Frankie Carroll became the first players in the club's history to win promotion on more than one occasion.
 Queen's Park's cavalier playing style was one which was lauded by coaches from opposition sides during the season and they were acknowledged as being well worthy of their promotion.

 Combining the end of the promotion season and the start of 2007–08, Queen's managed 11 consecutive victories (8 league wins) in all competition.
 Although Billy Stark had signed a new contract in the summer of 2007, he left midway through the following season to take the managerial post of the Scotland under-21s.